abachma2/recycle/DEPENDENCIES.rst

 ##############################################
-Installing Cycamore Dependencies from Binaries
+Installing Recycle Dependencies from Binaries
 ##############################################

 To see user and developer documentation for this code, please visit the `Cyclus Homepage`_.

-This method describes two methods for installing Cycamore's only dependency, the Cyclus Core, from binary distributions.
+This method describes two methods for installing Recycle's only dependency, the Cyclus Core, from binary distributions.
 If you would like to install it from source code, please see the `Cyclus Core repository
 <http://github.com/cyclus/cyclus>`_.